Introduction: Make a Benchtop Anvil

 Obviously, you can't go pulling up railroad track unless you want want to get locked away for a long, long time.

 At any given time, eBay has several listings for bits of scrap rail, both newish and vintage.
-There are usually finished railroad track anvils available too . . . so you could just simply buy one of those, or even just buy a cast iron hobby anvil or a steel bench block, like this one.
+There are usually finished railroad track anvils available too . . . so you could just simply buy one of those, or even just buy a cast iron hobby anvil or a steel bench block.

 However, I prefer to spend a little more time, money, and effort to make my own things, as I thoroughly enjoy the making process.